CopadoSolutions/ccm-integration/README.md

 Jira sends 204 code when Salesforce sends a record and the operation was successful (instead of the usual 200 code).

 Some considerations when reading the logs:

-For each operation, Jira sends 3 callouts.
+For each operation, Jira sends 3 callouts.(since status is not structured as a field on JIRA, first two callouts are going to transition object to fetch available values and change it then the third one is for updating the record.)

 For each operation, VSTS sends 1 call out.
 At fetch level, Jira performs 1 callouts.

-At fetch level, VSTS performs 2 callouts.
+At fetch level, VSTS performs 2 callouts.(first one is for having the workItem ids which returned from your query and the second one is for fetching those records with those ids.)